Chlorophyll: Benefits for a Healthy Gut

 The intestinal lining is particularly prone to inflammation as it comes into contact with various dietary components, allergens, environmental irritants, and infectious microbes.

-Persistent intestinal inflammation can lead to chronic diseases, including Crohn's disease and ulcerative colitis, and increases the risk of colon cancer.
+Persistent intestinal inflammation can contribute to the development of chronic diseases, including Crohn’s disease and ulcerative colitis.

-A study published in Gastrointestinal and Liver Physiology found that chlorophyll’s potent anti-inflammatory properties suppressed intestinal inflammation and improved colitis symptoms in mice.
+A study published in Gastrointestinal and Liver Physiology highlights that chlorophyll’s anti-inflammatory properties helped suppress intestinal inflammation and improved colitis symptoms in mice.2

-While the benefits of chlorophyll for managing intestinal inflammation have only been confirmed in animal studies, these findings may suggest a therapeutic potential in supporting gut health.
+While the benefits of chlorophyll for managing intestinal inflammation have only been confirmed in animal studies, these findings suggest its potential to support gut health.

 Gut microbe illustration